Shu-AFK/Shu-AFK/README.md

 Here's a list of things I currently keep myself busy with:

-- 🌱 Working on my terminal based text editor for linux
+- 🌱 Working on some projects
 - 👯 Looking to contribute to projects I find interesting

 ## 💻 Languages I use